cognizant-ai-lab/neuro-san-ui/README.md

 - Instructions on generating OPENAI_API_KEY are [here](https://platform.openai.com/account/api-keys).
   You will need an active account with OpenAI to generate this key.
 This is only needed if you are working on the
   LLM features of the UI.
-- Instructions on generating PINECONE_API_KEY are [here](https://docs.pinecone.io/docs/authentication).
-  You will need an active account with Pinecone to generate this key.
-This is only needed if you are working on the
-  LLM features of the UI.
 - Be sure to chmod 600 this .env file to keep secret values secret